The Basic Ingredients in Any Spanish Pantry

 While olive oil generally originates from Spain or Italy, olive oil is found in the cuisines of many cultures around the world, and has certainly become widely used in American cuisine and by Americans, on account of olive oil’s versatility and its healthiness as an ingredient.

-While you can incorporate olive oil into pretty much any style of cooking, if you’re interested in exploring Spanish cuisine, look no further than our free recipe e-book on our website.
-Download it now to get access to a range of appetizers, mains and desserts that are part of the canon of Spanish cuisine.
+While you can incorporate olive oil into pretty much any style of cooking, if you’re interested in exploring Spanish cuisine, look no further than our recipe section on our website.

 We know you’ll really enjoy Spanish food, because it’s rich, healthy and satisfying.
 That means that the next thing you need to do is to stock your pantry with a few of the basics for Spanish cuisine, so that you can explore and experiment with Spanish flavors and recipes.